 1. Ad-hoc usage for an initial playing with the data and/or AI methods

-2. Lightweight projects of up to 5,000 GPU hours per year
+2. Lightweight projects of up to 5,000 GPU hours per half year

 For ease of access, computing services are delivered through web portals and traditional ssh login.

 How can you get access to the HAICORE resources?

 For ad-hoc usage with up to 10 GPU/h per day - GPUs implemented at KIT.

 Registration for HAICORE@KIT can be done via FeLS.

 During your login process, first select Helmholtz AAI as your organization then you can select your respective Helmholtz institution.